 - 4. As part of his/her responsibilities, the Facility PREA Compliance Manager in each facility shall: - a. provide inmate education in formats accessible to all inmates, including those with limited English proficiency, who are deaf, visually impaired, have limited reading skills or are otherwise disabled; - b. ensure that key information, including, but not limited to, reporting phone numbers, is continuously and readily available or visible to inmates through posters, inmate rulebooks or other written formats; and - c. make sure that inmate receipt of PREA intake information and comprehensive PREA education is documented. - C. Supervision, Monitoring, and Limits to Cross-Gender Viewing (PREA Standards 115.13, 115.14, and 115.15) - 1.
-The Assistant Director, Institutions & Operations (ADIO), or his/her designee shall ensure that each facility develops, documents and makes its best efforts to comply on a regular basis with a staffing plan that provides adequate levels of staffing and, where applicable, video monitoring to protect inmates against sexual abuse. - 2.
-In calculating adequate staffing levels and determining needs for video monitoring, the following, along with any other relevant factors, shall be taken into consideration: - a. generally accepted detention and correctional practices; - b. any judicial findings of inadequacy; - c. any findings of inadequacy from Federal investigative agencies; - d. any findings of inadequacy from internal or external oversight bodies; - e. all components of the facility's physical plant; - f. composition of inmate population;
+The Assistant Director, Institutions & Operations (ADIO), or his/her designee shall ensure that each facility develops, documents, and makes its best efforts to comply on a regular basis with a staffing plan that provides adequate levels of staffing and, where applicable, video monitoring to protect inmates against sexual abuse. - 2.
+In calculating adequate staffing levels and determining needs for video monitoring, the following, along with any other relevant factors, shall be taken into consideration: - a. generally accepted detention and correctional practices; - b. any judicial findings of inadequacy;

-- g. number and placement of supervisory staff; - h. institutional programs occurring on a particular shift; - i. applicable State or local laws, regulations or standards; and - j. prevalence of substantiated or unsubstantiated incidents of sexual abuse. - 3.
+- c. any findings of inadequacy from Federal investigative agencies; - d. any findings of inadequacy from internal or external oversight bodies; - e. all components of the facility's physical plant; - f. composition of inmate population; - g. number and placement of supervisory staff; - h. institutional programs occurring on a particular shift; - i. applicable State or local laws, regulations, or standards; and - j. prevalence of substantiated or unsubstantiated incidents of sexual abuse. - 3.
 Facility Wardens shall document and justify any deviations from the staffing plan. - 4.
-Facility Wardens, in consultation with the Agency PREA Coordinator, shall no less frequently than once each year, or whenever necessary, assess, determine and document whether adjustments are needed to; - a. the established staffing plan; - b. the facility's deployment of video monitoring systems and other monitoring technologies; and - c. the resources that RIDOC has available to ensure adherence to the staffing plan. - 5.
+Facility Wardens, in consultation with the Agency PREA Coordinator, shall no less frequently than once each year, or whenever necessary, assess, determine, and document whether adjustments are needed to; - a. the established staffing plan; - b. the facility's deployment of video monitoring systems and other monitoring technologies; and - c. the resources that RIDOC has available to ensure adherence to the staffing plan. - 5.
 The Facility Warden, Deputy Warden(s), or Shift Commander(s) shall conduct at least one (1) PREA unannounced round of all areas of the facility on each shift, with a minimum of one (1) PREA unannounced round per shift per month, in order to prevent sexual abuse and sexual harassment.
+Each PREA unannounced round shall be documented in writing in the facility's log books and the PREA Unannounced Round Log form.
+PREA Unannounced Round Log forms shall be maintained by the facility's PREA Compliance Manager.

-Please refer to the most recent version of RIDOC Policy #9.05 DOC; Institutional Log Book System. - Staff is prohibited from alerting other staff members to supervisory rounds unless such an announcement is related to the legitimate operational functions of the facility. - 6.
-Each facility shall allow inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks. - 7.
-All RIDOC staff shall announce their presence when entering an inmate housing unit of the opposite gender where there is not already another cross-gender staff present.
+Staff is prohibited from alerting other staff members to supervisory rounds unless such an announcement is related to the legitimate operational functions of the facility.